pyarza/s3wipe/README.md

 Using s3wipe, I was able to delete _400 million S3 objects in about 24 hours_.

+It works with S3 endpoints provided by AWS or by other S3 providers by using a custom endpoint host.

 ## Installation

 This is just a single-file script, so just go ahead and run it.
 It will need